 - Funding amount: \$20,000,000. - Funding mechanism: Grants and other activities. - Eligible Recipients: State/local/Tribal air agencies and other public or private nonprofit institutions or organizations.
-The Clean Air Act defines "state" to mean a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa and includes the Commonwealth of the Northern Mariana Islands. - Eligible Uses: Provide grants to state, local, and Tribal air agencies to develop methane monitoring capabilities to determine effectiveness of emission mitigation efforts and other activities. - Period of Availability: Until September 30, 2031. - For more information: - Air Grants and Funding Webpage HERE. - Non-regulatory Dockets for Public Input (now closed) HERE.
+The Clean Air Act defines "state" to mean a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa and includes the Commonwealth of the Northern Mariana Islands. - Eligible Uses: Provide grants to state, local, and Tribal air agencies to develop methane monitoring capabilities to determine effectiveness of emission mitigation efforts and other activities. - Period of Availability: Until September 30, 2031. - For more information: - Air Grants and Funding Webpage HERE. - Non-regulatory Dockets for Public Input (now closed) HERE. - o On February 9, 2024, the EPA and DOE announced a Notice of Intent to make funds available to help measure and reduce methane emissions from the oil and gas sectors.
+More information, including anticipated eligibility criteria, can be found HERE.

 Section 60105(f).
-Funding to Address Air Pollution: Clean Air Grants (\$25M) - Funding for EPA

-Clean Air Act research, development and grants program.
+Funding to Address Air Pollution: Clean Air Grants (\$25M) - Funding for EPA Clean Air Act research, development and grants program.

 - Funding amount: \$25,000,000. - Funding mechanism: Grants. - Eligible Recipients: Air pollution control agencies as defined by the Clean Air Act, which includes states, local governments, and Tribal agencies responsible for the control of air pollution.
 The Clean Air Act defines "state" to mean a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa and includes the Commonwealth of the Northern Mariana Islands. - Eligible Uses: EPA Clean Air Act research, development, and grants program.
-For full list of eligible activities visit the program guidance for Clean Air Act Grants under the Inflation Reduction Act HERE. - Period of Availability: Until September 30, 2031. - For more information: - Clean Air Act Grants under the Inflation Reduction Act HERE. - Program Guidance for Clean Air Act Grants in the Inflation Reduction Act HERE.
-Includes contact information for EPA regions. - Air Grants and Funding Webpage HERE. - Non-regulatory Dockets for Public Input (now closed) HERE.
+For full list of eligible activities visit the program guidance for Clean Air Act Grants under the Inflation Reduction Act HERE. - Period of Availability: Until September 30, 2031. - For more information:

+- Clean Air Act Grants under the Inflation Reduction Act HERE. - Program Guidance for Clean Air Act Grants in the Inflation Reduction Act HERE.
+Includes contact information for EPA regions. - o Air Grants and Funding Webpage HERE. - o Non-regulatory Dockets for Public Input (now closed) HERE. - In February of 2024, the EPA announced the availability of \$81 million in noncompetitive funding for new air monitoring sites and the maintenance of existing air monitoring capabilities.
+View program guidance HERE.